Scrumy-TiDB-Hackathon-2025/scrumy/SERVICE_SEPARATION_TASKS.md

 # 🔄 Service Separation Tasks: AI Processing & Integration Services

 ## Overview
-This document outlines the comprehensive tasks required to separate the current monolithic architecture into two standalone containerized services:
+This document outlines the comprehensive tasks required to separate the current monolithic architecture into two standalone containerized services within a **3-day sprint timeline**:
 - **AI Processing Service**: Handles transcription, speaker identification, summarization, and task extraction
 - **Integration Service**: Manages external integrations with Notion, Slack, ClickUp, and database operations

+> **⚡ ACCELERATED TIMELINE**: This implementation targets completion in 3 days, focusing on core functionality and basic containerization.
+Advanced features like comprehensive testing and monitoring will be implemented as Phase 2.

 ## 📊 Current State Analysis